MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/design/designing-apps-in-meetings.md

 ## Add a meeting extension

 You can add a meeting extension before and during meetings.
-You also can an app for a specific meeting directly from the Teams store (AppSource).
+You also can add an app for a specific meeting directly from the Teams store (AppSource).

 ### Add before a meeting

-Before a meeting, the meeting details select **Add a tab +** to open the app flyout and find apps optimized for meetings.
+In the meeting details, select **Add a tab +** to open the app flyout and find apps optimized for meetings.

 :::image type="content" source="../../assets/images/apps-in-meetings/add-before-meeting.png" alt-text="Example shows how to add a meeting extension before a meeting." border="false":::